smritipillai/MiniProject/1_Requirements/README.md

 **W**- UI is not visually appealing since it's a terminal application

-**O**- Advancement in technology might help to the application better combining with other technologies like AI
+**O**- Advancement in technology might help to the application better combining with other technologies like AI, the application c an be advanced by making it a mobile application.
 **T**- Already advanced version of this application exists

 ## 4sW's and 1H